-Her break for the Caravan magazine was widely followed up.
-She has also reported on the drug epidemic in Himachal Pradesh.
-A report by her on the third-degree torture subjected to inmates at the drug rehab centers in Himachal Pradesh led to the closure of such centers.
+She has reported on the drug epidemic in Himachal Pradesh.
+Her report on the third-degree torture subjected to inmates at the drug rehab centers in Himachal Pradesh led to the closure of such facilities.